KKubesh/2020_Changelog/README.md

 - Tags will be picking the color options
 - Helped a friend talk through saving and managing state in their application
 - Bit of walking at least 10,000 steps

+#### Saturday Jan 4th, 2020
+- Struggled with emotion css imports
+- Tried to narrow down where the issue is occuring
+- May resort to another option
+- Walked a few miles

+####